John Croyston

-John Croyston (7 March 1933 - 23 May 2007) was an Australian writer, radio producer and director.
+John Croyston (7 March 1933 – 23 May 2007) was an Australian writer, radio producer and director.

-He studied at the University of Sydney and worked as a teacher before going on to work at the ABC.
+Born in the Sydney suburb of Enfield on 7 March 1933, Croyston moved with his family to the Georges River following the outbreak of WWII.
+He completed his secondary education at Hurlstone Agricultural High School, then studied at the University of Sydney.
+He worked as a teacher before going on to work at the ABC.
 He was a radio producer at the ABC from 1958 to 1964.
 He then moved into television.

+Croyston died in Greenwich, New South Wales on 23 May 2007.